Reinstatement of slavery by Napoleon: Political and legal context

 An “anti-sugar” campaign called for a sugar boycott in 1791, the year the Haitian Revolution erupted, terrifying sugar planters united in the Massiac Club.
 Sugar production collapsed, and despite the rise in its price, the French Revolution abolished slavery nationally through the decree of 4 February 1794 (16 Pluviôse Year II), following its local abolition on the island of Saint-Domingue by the decree of 29 August 1793.
 The parliament received 653 congratulatory statements by mail, mostly from communes and popular societies, from all departments except three (Corrèze, Alpes-Maritimes, and Léman).
 Denmark followed in 1794, with the Jamaican sugar boom and that of Louisiana compensating for Saint-Domingue’s production losses by the late 1790s.

-Despite the Whitehall Accord between Great Britain and French colonists (through which the latter pledged to cede control of the colonies of Saint-Domingue, Martinique and Guadeloupe to the former in exchange for the preservation of slavery) Guadeloupe remained under the French Republic's control, and in Saint-Domingue, Toussaint Louverture secured the armistice of 1798 for freed slaves, followed by a Anglo-American commercial agreement in 1799.
+Despite the Whitehall Accord between Great Britain and French colonists (through which the latter pledged to cede control of the colonies of Saint-Domingue, Martinique and Guadeloupe to the former in exchange for the preservation of slavery) Guadeloupe remained under the French Republic's control, and in Saint-Domingue, Toussaint Louverture secured the armistice of 1798 for freed slaves, followed by an Anglo-American commercial agreement in 1799.
 French slaveholders fled, forming the Saint-Domingue diaspora: Louisiana, Jamaica, and 7,000 exiles in Cuba, who launched the Quasi-War and the Caribbean slaveholding piracy.

 In France, the Coup of 18 Brumaire brought Napoleon to power, with several figures from the colonial lobby in his entourage.
 On 25 March 1802, he signed the Treaty of Amiens with the British, recovering Martinique, under British control since 1795, as Napoleon sought to "revive the prosperity of the sugar islands", two years after securing the first step in the Spanish cession of Louisiana to France.